 Read more technical details about encoder types on this page: Tech Guides - Rotary Encoders

-Just remember - when you short the controller pin to the GND - it is always the "ON" state.
-All you need - is to test the toggle switch before and place it the way that it is in OFF state when not shorted to the GND.
+For simple On/Off toggle switch used in most common panels there is one rule - when you short the controller pin to the GND - it is always the "ON" state.
+All you need is to test the toggle switch before and place it the way that it is in OFF state when not shorted to the GND.

 You can group a set of switches into one module/panel using multiplexer extension boards.
-Place several modules in different parts of your cockpit and connect them to the main board using only one pin for each multiplexer and the system bus wires, 5 (or 4) wires, +5 and GND, that are laid across the cockpit to each multiplexer:
+Place several modules in different parts of your cockpit and connect them to the main board using only one pin for each multiplexer and the common 4 address wires that are laid across the cockpit to each multiplexer:

 Although we recommend to use the 16-channel multiplexers for inputs, even if you don't use all 16 channels, you can also use the 8-channel 74HC4051 multiplexer when you don't need many switches in one particular place.